Welcome. I am James McGillis.

-Interstate Highway I-15 North Road Sign - Click for larger image (http://jamesmcgillis.com)
+Interstate Highway I-15 North Road Sign at St. George, Utah - Click for larger image (http://jamesmcgillis.com)

 In 1861, St. George, Utah began as a Mormon outpost.
 Elders of the Mormon Church feared that the Civil War might curtail their cotton trade with the Southern States.
 Because of that perceived issue, the Mormon Cotton Mission traveled south past the earlier Iron Mission at Cedar City, Utah which had suffered greatly from lack of permanent shelter during their first winter there.
 Known for their pluck, the pioneer founders of St. George named the area "Utah's Dixie”, a name still popular today.
 Although those early settlers managed to grow some cotton, it never became a commercially viable crop.